Sheep nutritional requirements when grazing stubble

 Health issues with grazing stubble

-When grazing sheep on stubble, it is important to be aware of the following potential health issues.
+When grazing sheep on stubble, it’s important to be aware of the following potential health issues.

 Water belly (Urinary Calculi)

-Mineral imbalances and the low moisture content of stubbles mean that sheep especially wethers can develop bladder stones.
+Mineral imbalances and the low moisture content of stubbles mean that sheep, especially wethers, can develop bladder stones.
 This may result in water belly if the stones get caught in the urethra where they can cause partial or complete blockage and ultimately death if the bladder ruptures.
-Water belly can be prevented by providing salt in the diet which makes the sheep drink more.
-It can also be prevented by addressing the mineral imbalances in the diet, particularly with regard to calcium and phosphorus.
+Water belly can be prevented by providing salt in the diet which encourages the sheep to drink more.
+It can also be prevented by addressing the mineral imbalances in the diet, particularly calcium and phosphorus.

-Sheep are at risk of grain poisoning when gorging food, particularly stubble with a high grain content.
-Sheep should have full stomachs before being first introduced to a stubble paddock, or they can gradually be introduced to the stubble by initially limiting the time they are allowed to graze or by grazing the stubble in cells.
+Sheep are at risk of grain poisoning when consuming high starch diets (such as cereal grains) without an adaptation period.
+Therefore, stubbles with high cereal grain content need to be grazed carefully.
+Sheep should have full stomachs before being introduced to a stubble paddock, or they can be gradually introduced to the stubble by initially limiting the time they are allowed to graze or by grazing the stubble in cells.

 Thiamine deficiency/polioencephalomalacia